nealey/homepage/papers/derby-av.md

+---
-Title: Running Audio/Visual for a Roller Derby Bout
+title: Running Audio/Visual for a Roller Derby Bout
+---

 If you are a small team getting ready to bout, you are probably worried about the audio and video requirements.